Georgian football clubs in European competitions

 Georgian football clubs have competed in European football tournaments since 1972–73 season, when Dinamo Tbilisi took part in UEFA Cup.
-At the time Georgian clubs were representing Soviet Union.
+At the time Georgian clubs were representing the Soviet Union.
 After gaining independence in 1991, clubs took part in the UEFA Champions League (formerly European Cup), UEFA Europa League (formerly UEFA Cup), UEFA Cup Winners' Cup and UEFA Intertoto Cup.
 Georgian clubs have been qualifying to European competitions through the Erovnuli Liga and Georgian Cup.

-The biggest achievement of Georgian club football, was winning UEFA Cup Winners' Cup in 1981 by Dinamo Tbilisi.
+The biggest achievement of Georgian club football is winning UEFA Cup Winners' Cup in 1981 by Dinamo Tbilisi.

 UEFA Rankings

-Current rankings (2021–22)
+Current rankings (after 2024–25)

-UEFA Country Ranking for league participation in 2022–23 European football season.
+UEFA Country Ranking for league participation in 2025–26 European football season.